Blessing of dimension in Bayesian inference on covariance matrices: Simulation Results

-The runtime for both sampling and pseudo-posterior mean computation may be substantially improved by considering computationally efficient implementations of the SVD step such as the randomized SVD \citep{halko2011finding} when either $n$ or $p$ is very large.
-Additionally, since the CC-FABLE algorithm employs embarrassingly parallel sampling, the computational runtime would be further improved by parallelization of the computations across cores.

-In Figure \ref{fig:runtimePlots}, we compare the three methods CC-FABLE, MGSP, and ROTATE in terms of obtaining (pseudo) posterior samples and point estimates of the covariance matrix.
-We consider the same data-generating scenario as in Section \ref{subsec:preliminaries}.
-We fix $n = 500$ and vary $p$ from $500$ to $5000$ in increments of $500$, obtaining runtime measurements across $R=20$ independent replicates for each choice of $p$.
-As before, we consider $3000$ MCMC iterations for MGSP and discard the first $1000$ iterates as burn-in.
+In Figure \ref{fig:runtimePlots}, we compare FABLE with the other competitors in terms of obtaining posterior samples and point estimates of the covariance matrix.
+We consider the spike-and-slab setup as in Section \ref{subsec:preliminaries} with $\pi_0 = 0.5$.
+We fix $n = 500$ and vary $p$ from $500$ to $4000$ in increments of $500$, obtaining runtime measurements across $R=20$ independent replicates for each choice of $p$.
+As before, we collect $1000$ Monte Carlo samples for FABLE.
+For MGSP, we collect $3000$ MCMC iterations and discard the first $1000$ iterates as burn-in.
 The experiments were carried out on an M1 MacBook Pro with 32 GB of RAM (random-access memory).
-We compare CC-FABLE with MGSP when obtaining samples of the factor loadings and the error variances, and with ROTATE when obtaining a point estimate of the covariance matrix.
-In both cases, CC-FABLE is faster compared to its competitors.
-When obtaining samples, CC-FABLE is about $150-200$ times faster than MGSP, with this ratio remaining fairly constant as $p$ increases.
-When obtaining a point estimator of the covariance, CC-FABLE is at least twice as fast as ROTATE.
+We compare FABLE with MGSP when obtaining samples of the factor loadings and the error variances, and with the other approaches ROTATE, HT, SCAD, and LW, when obtaining a point estimate of the covariance matrix.
+In both cases, FABLE is faster than its competitors.
+When obtaining samples, FABLE is about $150-200$ times faster than MGSP, with this ratio remaining fairly constant as $p$ increases.
+When obtaining a point estimator of the covariance, FABLE is at least four times as fast as ROTATE.
+Furthermore, obtaining posterior samples with FABLE is around $2.5$ times slower than obtaining the FABLE-point estimate, when averaged across replicates and dimensions.
+We provide an analysis of the theoretical computational complexity of FABLE in Section \ref{suppsec:runtimeTheory} of the Supplementary Material.